sinbad/SUDS/docs/SavingState.md

 > in active development, until you get to the point when your script is mostly finished,
 > and you're ready to [localise it](Localisation.md).

+## Global State

+You may also be using [global variables](Variables.md#global-variables), and want to save the state of those variables.

+To do so, get a reference to the `SUDSSubsystem` and use the same kind of functions as dialogues, but the Global versions, e.g. `GetSavedGlobalState`, `RestoreSavedGlobalState`.

 ## Using SPUD

 One of the easiest ways to handle saved dialogue in save games is via one of my other projects, [SPUD](https://github.com/sinbad/SPUD).

+### Dialogue State

 Assuming that you've made the [owner of the dialogue](RunningDialogue.md#dialogue-owners) the NPC you're talking to, and that NPC is already registered as a SPUD Object,